Streakwind/Include-Files/math/DOCUMENTS.md

 **PARAMETERS**

-a (int) - Integer to perform the operation on.
+a (double or int) - Integer to perform the operation on.

 **EXAMPLE USAGE**